Did you know that retail eCommerce sales in the US are forecast to account for 23.6% of all sales by 2025?

 Using the Gravity Forms Advanced Post Creation Add-On, you can use Gravity Forms to create new products for your WooCommerce online store.
 The Advanced Post Creation Add-On comes with the Gravity Forms Elite license.

-Now, scroll down to the Advanced Post Creation Add-On and click Install.
-Once the add-on has finished installing, don’t forget to click Activate.
+Now, scroll down to the Advanced Post Creation Add-On and click “Install”.
+Once the add-on has finished installing, don’t forget to click “Activate”.
+Here are the steps you’ll need to follow to add WooCommerce products to your site using Gravity Forms:

 After installing the add-on, the first step is to build a product form that captures all the necessary information to create a new product in WooCommerce.
 At minimum, your form will need to have the following fields: